Tour Jordan and Stunning Petra

 Walking and Standing

-The group will be walking into and around cities and archaeological site extensively.
+The group will be walking into and around sites extensively.
 All participants must be physically active and able to walk independently for distances that may exceed three miles or more each day.
-All participants are expected to be physically active and able to walk independently throughout our very full touring days.
+The walk into Petra and down the city’s valley is five miles roundtrip.
+It’s easy and on a flat trail but does include walking uphill on the return.
+To reach the eastern desert, we will travel in 4-wheel drive vehicles.
+You will be on your feet for much of each day.
+Please remember that most castles are on mountain tops and to reach them means climbing stairs.
+Be prepared!
+This may mean one hundred steps or more, and these steps will frequently be uneven with risers at different heights.
 Keeping up with the group is each participant’s responsibility; please do not expect assistance from the other group members or staff.

 THIS ARCHAEOLOGICAL TOUR OF JORDAN IS LIMITED TO 14 PARTICIPANTS